Ph.D. Oceanography – Applied Ocean Science, June 2015

 Please see Lab Members for the most up-to-date information on our research team.

-· Primary honors thesis advisor for BS student: Sophia Hill (current)
+· Primary honors thesis advisor for BS student: Sophia Hill (current) and Bentley Settin (current)

 · Undergraduate honors thesis committee member for Phoebe Whitbeck (current) and Jordan Pilcher (current) · Mentored six NSF Research Experiences for Undergraduates students as Research Engineer at Scripps Institution of Oceanography, UC San Diego (2014–2021).